-Much of the recent advance in astronomy has been due to the fact that great new observations, containing the finest telescopes in the world, have been specially built on the tops of mountains, or at any rate, as high up as possible in parts of the world specially chosen for the clearness of the air.
-And the higher the telescope, of course, the lesser the amount of even clear air that the light from the stars has to pass through before it reaches the eye or the lens of the telescope.
+Much of the recent advances in astronomy have been due to the fact that great new observations, including the finest telescopes in the world, have been specially built on the tops of mountains or as high up as possible.
+These are situated in parts of the world that are specially chosen for the clearness of the air.
+The higher the telescope, of course, the easier it is to spot the stars.
+This is because their light has to travel through less air and pollution than on lower ground.

 - What kind of a star is called White Dwarf?